khsrali/LTB-Symm/docs/source/Installation.rst

 .. code-block:: none

     numpy scipy matplotlib mpi4py tqdm spglib primme

 Note you need a working MPI implementation for ``mpi4py`` to succesfully function.
+(AS: to run in parallel or at all?)

 Download the source code